Orb sightings – overview

 - Measure the temperature and EMF levels around the orb, if you have the tools to do so.

 Orb sightings are a controversial topic in ghost hunting.
-However, to those who are interested in ghost orbs or find comfort in them, orb sightings can be very important.
+However, if you’re fascinated by ghost orbs or find comfort in them, every orb sighting can be very important.